sgmurphy/wordpress-plugins/vk-all-in-one-expansion-unit/readme.txt

 2. This is an example of SNS cooperation setting screen.

 == Changelog ==

+= 9.96.0 =
+[ Add setting ][ Post Type Manager ] Add a custom field setting.
+[ Specification Change ][ Post Type Manager ] Change so that "with_front" can be specified as false in permalink settings [ Bug Fix ][ SNS ] Fix OGP description on password protected page.
+[ Bug Fix ][ Contact Section ] Fixed an issue where icons do not display when input in <i> tag format.
+[ Design Bug Fix ][ Child Page List ] Fixed an issue where a blank space appeared above the excerpt.

 = 9.95.0 =
 [ Add function ][ Icon Accessability ] Font Awesome Icon A11y Hide.